stitchdata/docs/_integration-schemas/bing-ads/keyword_performance_report.md

 doc-link: https://docs.microsoft.com/en-us/bingads/reporting-service/keywordperformancereportcolumn#values
 singer-schema:
 description: |
-  The `keyword_performance_report` contains performance data about keywords.
+  The `keyword_performance_report` table contains performance data about keywords.

   [This is a **Report** table](#replication).
 See the **Replication** section for information on how data is replicated and loaded for this table.